nexus-devs/NexusHub/README.md

 ## Build Information

-**This build is part of the Nexus Rework and currently won't run much of what you'd expect** Old development builds can be found in the commit history starting at #271
+**This build is part of the Nexus Rework and currently won't run much of what you'd expect.**
+Old development builds can be found in the commit history starting at #271